 While paying over appraised value certainly isn’t ideal, there are situations when it’s warranted.
 Appraisals aren’t a perfect science, and they can come in low, but the hope is always that the seller will budget on price or that you’ll get a second appraisal.
 If the seller is unwilling to negotiate, you’ll want to be sure that paying above appraised value won’t negatively impact you so be sure to perform some additional due diligence before making a decision.

-Keep in mind that although having the appraisal come in very low is stressful and scary, there is no need to panic because there are many options and routes to take to try and rectify the situation.
+Although having the appraisal come in lower than the offer is stressful and scary, there is no need to panic because there are many options and routes to take to try and rectify the situation.
+You'll need to do a bit more work to sort the low appraisal out, but you can still resolve it and purchase the home.